ndronos/c-nomorph/Adamson-2011/README.md

     It's OK for these languages to have formal specifications, and to accept contributions from all sources, but no one body controls them, and that's a great thing.

+  - Allows the user to apply as much or as little structure as the or she chooses - It's not punk to keep the training wheels on all the time.

 (Adamson, 2011)